johnhooft/CanvasScrapper/PythonPlaywright/README.md

 python main.py

 ## Issues Encountered:
-- Running the script multiple times results in different length csv files
+- Running the script multiple times results in different length csv files.
 - Required Extracted data was not available in one location.
-Solution was a combination of parsing the schema, the DOM, and the raw JS.
+Solution was a combination of:
+- - JavaScript Variable Extraction via the `window.__PRELOADED_STATE__`
+- - JSON-LD Schema Parsing by targeting the embedded `application/ld+json` script tag.